sputnik-h/PlayStation-Player-Analysis/README.md

 ## Summary

-This project analyzes and visualizes PlayStation Player data starting from 2008.
+This project analyzes PlayStation Player data starting from 2008 with Tableau dashboards and Python notebook.
+More specifcally, the project looks at the basic demographics of the players, track their retention vased on their cohort and how engaged a playe they are, and answering the central question for PlayStation Platform Analytics, Who is playing what by how much, by using player trophy count as an proxy as their engagement measures.

 ---